Polaris000/DSA_MultipleDynamicSets/README.md

 As part of our Data Structures and Algorithms course at BITS Pilani, Pilani campus, we were asked to implement a simple abstraction of a computer's RAM using multiple dynamic sets.

-Put simply, the project entailed using dynamic arrays with the funtionality of doubly linked lists.
-Though computer memory can have heterogenous objects, the project assumes homogenous objects.
+Put simply, the project entailed using dynamic arrays with the functionality of doubly linked lists.
+Though computer memory can have heterogeneous objects, the project assumes homogeneous objects.

 ![](/images/abstract.png)